jeff-adkisson/swe-3313-fall-2025/project/README.md

 Create your decision table in an editing tool like Word, Google Docs, etc. that allows for tables with border controls and put a screenshot of the image into your markdown (screenshot must be in your GitHub repo and visible in the document without clicking it).

 I recommend creating your Decision Table *after* you write the requirements for all versions.
 Then you can pull the requirements out for the single decision table related to this part of the project.

-When you are done with your Decision Table, ask yourself if it simplifies understanding the conditional logical of your system.
-If not, revise it.

 #### Code Your Decision Table